 No matter if you ride competitively, recreationally, or just use your bike to commute, Finish Line Wet should do a great job at making your cycling easier and protecting your chain.

-Finish Line Wet is a high viscosity lube that provides unprecedented protection against water, wet weather, mud, and excess wear and tear.
+Finish Line Wet is a high-viscosity lube that provides unprecedented protection against water, wet weather, mud, and excess wear and tear.
 However, its high viscosity will attract more dust and dirt compared to a dry lube.
+Definitely the best wet bike chain lube.

 Park Tool CL-1 Synthetic Blend